-The following day we learned that she did indeed have Leukemia.
+The following day we learned that she did indeed have leukemia.
 We also found that God had worked, once again, in saving Jessica’s life.
-Not only had she made it through the long night, the doctor said that if an IV had been established at the smaller hospital, they most likely would have given her a normal transfusion, which in taxing her heart may have caused a heart attack.
-At the larger hospital, they gave her what was called an exchange transfusion where they removed her sickly blood, which looked like pink kool-aid, and exchanged it with healthy blood.
+Not only had she made it through the long night, but the doctor also said that if an IV had been established at the smaller hospital, they most likely would have given her a regular transfusion which in taxing her heart may have caused a heart attack.
+At the larger hospital, they gave her what was called an exchange transfusion where they removed her sickly blood, and exchanged it with healthy blood.

-We had a long road ahead with a three-year protocol to return Jess to the healthy little girl she had once been.
-Truth be told, memories of that day still haunt me, but I learned very valuable lessons that have carried me through the many years that followed.
+We had a long road ahead!
+A three-year protocol to return Jess to the healthy little girl she had once been.
+Memories of that day still haunt me, but I learned valuable lessons that have carried me through the many years that followed.
 I had just turned my life over to Christ the year before Jessica fell ill.
-Going through such a trial put me on the fast track for growing in my relationship with Him.
-I found that even during the most difficult times, God is always there.
-My heart breaks for people who choose to turn away from God during extreme trials because they bypass the greatest source of strength there is.
+Going through such a trial put me on the fast track for growth in my relationship with Him.
+I found that even during the most challenging times, God is always there.
+My heart breaks for people who choose to turn away from God during difficult trials because they bypass the greatest source of strength there is.

 A scripture that helped me through is Nahum 1:7, “The Lord is good, a refuge in times of trouble.
 He cares for those who trust in him….”
 (NIV).